 How Tsunami-Meters and Tide Gauges Work

-either the sensor is linked to an undersea cable, through which data are transmitted.
+A tsunami-meter is a pressure sensor deployed at sea that can detect very-low-amplitude waves of only a few centimetres.
+When a wave sweeps by, pressure increases as the volume of water above the sensor rises.
+Tsunami-meters are used for recording tsunamis and predicting regional or remote tsunamis’ development and impact.
+There are two types of tsunami-meter :either the sensor is linked to an undersea cable, through which data are transmitted.
 This has the advantages of low maintenance costs and damage risk, but also two constraints: the tsunami-meter cannot be set up very far from the coast (only up to 150 km) and a strong earthquake can break the cable.
 Cable-linked tsunami-meters are mainly used by Japan.

 or the sensor is placed on the sea floor and transmits the recorded data by acoustic link to a buoy at the surface, which relays the information via satellite.
 These arrays, known as DART (Deep-Ocean Assessment and Reporting of Tsunamis) buoys, were developed in the US starting in 1997 as part of a national tsunami hazard mitigation programme.
 The sensors are amazingly accurate, as they can detect one-centimetre waves 6000 metres deep.
 They can also be set up in the middle of the ocean and provide real event forecasting.